NCAS-CMS/cf-python/docs/source/field_analysis.rst

-When the data being collapsed are stored remotely, the collapse calculations may be carried out on a server that is close (in a network distance sense) to the data, thereby removing the time and power costs of transfering the entire un-collapsed data to the local client.
+When the data being collapsed are stored remotely, the collapse calculations may be carried out on a server that is close (in a network distance sense) to the data, thereby removing the time and power costs of transferring the entire un-collapsed data to the local client.

 Whether or not this will occur for an individual `dask` chunk is